 The standard short-term incentive bonus target is 60% of base salary for the CEO; 30% for the CFO and the Vice-President, Marketing; 35% of base salary for the other NEOs of the Corporation.
-Bonus awards are based on the achievement of specific corporate goals related to operating profit levels, cash generation, as well as individual goals related to key results areas comprised of numerous objectives, both quantitative and qualitative in nature.
-Each measure has an assigned weighting of 55%, 15% and 30%, respectively.
-The specific objectives applicable to each NEO vary depending on the functional area in which the NEO is employed and may change from year to year.
+Bonus awards are based on the achievement of specific corporate goals related to operating profit levels, cash generation, as well as individual strategic objectives.
+Each measure has an assigned weighting (as a percent of base salary), as follows: